 *Fix leaky plumbing and don't let water accumulate anywhere in an around your home.

 *Store food in sealed glass or plastic containers and keep the kitchen free of cooking grease and food particles.

 *Caulk cracks and crevices to control pest access.

 *Bathe pets regularly so they don't carry fleas and ticks into your home.

 *Dust and vaccuum often, and change and launder bedding regularly to help eliminate dust mites and other organisms from infecting you and your family.

 And remember, if your home or yard is "attacked" by any group of insects, don't hesitate to use proper pesticides to eradicate the problem.
 Just please follow label directions.

-Now, get out there and enjoy the spring and summer seasons!
+Now, get out there and enjoy the summer season!